How To Bleach Leather (Without Destroying It)

 Using Household Bleach

-Using Angelus Preparer and Deglazer
+Using Angelus Preparer & Deglazer